System Design Space

 300 industry-style questions for modern roles in GenAI and AI engineering.

-Coverage of the full preparation path, from core topics to more advanced engineering roles.
+The preparation path is assembled end to end, from core topics to more advanced engineering roles.

-Focus on explaining architecture, training, inference, and evaluation in practical terms.
+Architecture, training, inference, and evaluation are explained in practical terms, not formal ones.

 How it works in practice

 In practice, the book feels closer to a dense exam-prep packet: a short foundation first, then a large pool of recurring questions and answer guidance.
-That format works well for self-testing and fast preparation before an interview loop, but it is weaker as your only foundational source.
+For self-testing and fast preparation before an interview loop it works well; as your only foundational source — not so much.

 Strengths